Milo-D/libvmcu-Virtual-MCU-Library/README.md

 # Supported Microcontroller

-Static analysis can be performed on any AVR microcontroller type.
-The dynamic analysis supports the following microcontrollers
+The analyzer consists of architecture unspecific (called archless) and architecture specific submodules.
+Thus you can perform an analysis on any AVR microcontroller type.

+Flags to enable/disable architecture specific analysis and in general submodules will be added as soon as possible.

+Simulation and architecture specific analysis are supported for following microcontrollers:

 - [x] ATmega328(P)
 - [ ] ATmega168